chiztechnology/Africa-Summit/README.md

 ## 👥 Authors <a name="authors"></a>

-> Mention all of the collaborators of this project.
+> the collaborators of this project.

 👤 **Israel CHIZUNGU**